algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 ## Introduction

-SignAll wants to invent a new product which would allow them to control the luminous display of the signs they propose remotly and to know the state of the LEDs.
+[SignAl](https://signall.com/) wants to invent a new product which would allow them to control the luminous display of the signs they propose remotly and to know the state of the LEDs.
 The objective behind this project is to enable the company to save on electricity and reduce its ecological footprint.

 <a name="scenario"/></a>

 ## Scenario

-Scenario 1 : Patrick, the Burger King owner who wants to save money and is concerned about the environment.
+<u> Scenario 1 </u> : Patrick is the owner of a Burger King restaurant.
+He is concerned about the environment and wants to save energy this winter.
+He would like to be able to control the consumption of his signs and add options to save money.

-Scenario 2 : Paul who is a member of the maintenance team.
-He would like to know the status of the LEDs and be able to control them remotely.
+<u> Scenario 2 </u> : Paul is a member of the maintenance team.
+He would like to know the status of the LEDs and be able to control them remotely to know when to move and intervene.
+This would avoid unnecessary travel.

 <a name="needs"/></a>